NedasR/MapWalkingGame/README.md

 # MapWalkingGame
 ![](RetroPool/assets/MapwalkingGame.gif)

-made this to write more structured code and so i can walk my chicken for the comfort of my chair
+Made this to write more structured code so I can walk my chicken in the comfort of my chair.